ibm-cloud-docs/app-configuration/ac-integrate-sdk-java.md

       ```
       {: codeblock}

-1. In your Java microservice or application, include the SDK module with:
+1. In your Java microservice or application, include the SDK with:

    ```javascript
    import com.ibm.cloud.appconfiguration.sdk.AppConfiguration